How to make friends at university

 - Be messy – Don't give your flatmates a reason to hate you

-- Judge people - You're probably going to meet people from a wide range of backgrounds, but don't judge people just because they're different from yourself
+- Judge people – You're probably going to meet people from a wide range of backgrounds, but don't judge people just because they're different to you

-- Put too much pressure on friendships - Becoming friends with someone on day one doesn't mean they have to become your BFF for life.
+- Put too much pressure on friendships – Becoming friends with someone on day one doesn't mean they have to become your BFF for life.
 Strong friendships can take time

-- Become someone you're not - You don't need to impress people, and they'll appreciate you more for being your authentic self.
+- Become someone you're not – You don't need to change who you are to impress people.
+They'll appreciate you more for being your authentic self.